pbvdh/MusicPlayer/README.md

 - add hovers for songs with long names
 - test to hone API error codes
 - env file for port number and other variables
-- test in other browsers
+- make it look nice in chrome, safari
 - persist current song/queue when refreshed and sensible defaults
-- tracking # plays and ability to sort
 - stylized modal instead of alert/prompt
 - shuffle all songs option?

-playlists
+prio
 - allow reorder playlist by dragging (if using a new class, this needs to be removed just like queuecurrent etc)
+- allow sort songs by plays
-- shuffle playlist option
+- allow shuffle all songs
-- display playlist length